 When an adult patient is referred to the centre, they are scheduled for an initial assessment.
 A full history will be taken, hearing aids will be checked and several different types of hearing tests will be performed.
 Tests will include pure tone hearing tests, tests of speech understanding, and an evaluation of hearing aid function where appropriate.
 Once the assessment has been completed, a recommendation will be made about whether or not a cochlear implant may be a good option.
 There will be lots of opportunity for the patient to ask any questions about the cochlear implant and the process of receiving one.

 All adult cochlear implant candidates will attend an information session as part of the pre-operative process.
-Most patients will attend a group information session where a verbatim transcript is provided.
+This session used to be done as a group meeting, but due to COVID-19 pandemic we are currently offering this appointment only virtually or as an individual face to face appointment.
 These sessions allow candidates to receive information about cochlear implants.
 The topics covered include how the cochlear implant works; what to expect to hear with an implant; the surgery and risks and the opportunity to meet an implant user.
-If necessary or preferred by the patient, a one to one information session may be scheduled either in addition to or in place of the group information session.

 A critical component of the candidacy process are the Magnetic Resonance Imaging (MRI) and computer tomography (CT) scans.
 Once it is determined that a patient is or may be a candidate for a cochlear implant, the scans will be undertaken to ensure that the anatomy is suitable for an implant.
 The scans may be completed in Manchester or at a local hospital.